Last updated: 25/01/2023

 At present, it is recommended that cats should be tested for SARS-CoV-2 infection according to guidelines from the appropriate public health authority; recommendations vary between countries.
 In general, testing can be considered in cats with signs of respiratory disease that have tested negative for common respiratory infections and that have been exposed to people with known or suspected COVID-19.

 What measures should cat owners take in COVID-19 affected areas?

-There is a risk of cats contracting SARS-CoV-2 from their owner, but the risk is minimised if standard hygiene measures are observed: avoid too close contact (e.g., licking face, sharing food or towels), washing their hands with water and soap for at least 20 s (the WHO recommends even 40 s) before and after being near or handling their animals, and regularly cleaning the litter box.
-This will minimise the risk of any zoonotic diseases.
+There is a risk of cats contracting SARS-CoV-2 from their owner, but the risk is minimised if standard hygiene measures are observed: avoid very close contact (e.g., licking face, sharing the bed, food or towels), washing their hands with water and soap for at least 20 s (the WHO recommends even 40 s) before and after being near or handling their animals, and regularly cleaning the litter box.
+These measures will minimise the risk of any zoonotic diseases.

 ABCD Europe gratefully acknowledges the support of Boehringer Ingelheim (the founding sponsor of the ABCD), Virbac and IDEXX.